jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 - A **Filter** function called `CheckRiskNodebandwidth`.
 - A **Score** function called `NetworkMinCost`.

 First, pods are sorted based on their established dependencies.
 Then, candidate nodes are filtered out based on their current network bandwidth to remove nodes with high incoming traffic.
 Lastly, nodes are scored based on network weights ensuring network latency is minimized for pods belonging to the same application.

 A[Custom Resource Definition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) has been designed to establish an Application Group (AppGroup CRD).

-Also, another CRD (NetworkTopology CRD) maps the infrastructure into zones and nodes so that network weights can be calculated and then used by the scoring plugin.
+Also, another CRD (NetworkTopology CRD) calculates network weights among the nodes / zones in the cluster to be used by the scoring plugin.

 Further explanations are given below on how the proposed plugins interact with both CRDs.